Frequently Asked Questions

 Is there a parking garage in the buildings?

 Yes, there is a garage in one of our three buildings: 31 Nagle Avenue.
 The garage is leased by an independent garage operator.
-Shareholders receive a discount of 10 percent on the monthly rates.
-In addition, residents are entitled to the Manhattan Resident Parking Tax Exemption; the application form for the exemption is available on the web site of the NYC Department of Finance.
+Shareholders receive a discounted monthly rate of $200 (regular rate is $500).
+In addition, residents are entitled to the Manhattan Resident Parking Tax Exemption.